eschwartz/eschwartz.github.io/_posts/2024-02-13-otel-intro.md

 ![honeycomb bubble up screenshot](/assets/posts/2024-02-13-otel-intro/bubble-up.png)

-This is an incredible powerful tool digging into application issues.
+This is an incredibly powerful tool digging into application issues.

 ## Child Spans

 Having a trace with a single span may be sufficient for basic use cases.
-But often we'll want to use nested child spans to "trace" the code path through multiple operations.
+But often we'll want to use nested child spans to "trace" the code path across multiple operations.
 In this example, we'll create a child span to track the data service operation.
 This may help us figure out why certain requests are so slow!

 The OpenTelemetry (`otel`) SDK for Go uses `context` to generate child spans from parents.
 Here, we'll pass a `ctx` argument to the data service, so it can create a child span: